mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 		return expression;
 	}

 This leads to the Member and Value parsing.
-You can do things like
+In this case, we may how user might write his query, he can do:

 book.Id == "1"
 book.Id == GetId();

-,etc
+...
+...
+etc

-You dont have to bother what kind user has specified, everthing will be parse and always return as MemberExpression and LiteralExpression
+However, we dont have to bother how as in LinqExtender BinaryExpression.Left will either be BinaryExpression or MemberExpression and BinaryExpression.Right will either be BinaryExpression or LiteralExpression.

-You will visit MemberEpxression to print the member:
+In context of the text provider, I have to visit the MemberEpxression to print the member:

 	public override Ast.Expression VisitMemberExpression(Ast.MemberExpression expression)
 	{